s-j-choi/Pooled-7T-Data-Processing/README.md

 - Functionalities
   - The scripts carry out the following operations:
-    - Conversion of Simens dicom files and Philips ParRec files
+    - Conversion of Siemens dicom files and Philips ParRec files
     - Pre-processing and post-processing of MP2RAGE files
     - Intensity normalization of FLAIR, along with pre- and post-processing
     - Pre-processing and post-processing of GRE